Do I Need a Real Estate License to Sell My House?

 How Much Do Real Estate Agents Make?

-The sales commission on a house is usually 5-7% (with 6% being the most common).
+The sales commission on a house is usually 5-7% (with 6% being the most common) of the sales price.
 The buyer’s agent and the listing agent will negotiate how to split this commission (taken out of the final sale price).
 Before “going under contract” with your listing agent, you should discuss your expectations for what value your agent can bring to the transaction.

 Are There Drawbacks to the FSBO Option?